- Dr Ros Darracott

-Teaching and research support to the QUT/Cherbourg community engagement projects – current focus on first aid preparedness of various groups in the community including children, and community-embedded responses to social and emotional vulnerability
+Teaching and research support to the Cherbourg-QUT community engagement projects – current focus on first aid preparedness of various groups in the community including children, and community-embedded responses to social and emotional vulnerability

-Member of the Faculty of Health working group on embedding cultural safety and Indigenous perspectives in curriculum
+Member of the Faculty of Health working group on embedding cultural safety and Indigenous knowledges in curriculum

 School of Public Health and Social Work mentoring coordinator